 Linda R. Jones was born in Brooklyn, NY to German immigrant parents.
 She graduated from the University of Maryland, European Theatre.
 Her resumé, due to her husband’s active duty Air Force career, is extensive.
 She worked as a buyer for the City of Victorville, California, a columnist for the Shreveport Times Journalpage, a reporter and award-winning columnist for The News Virginian, and a teacher at Fishburne Military School where she was awarded Master Teacher.
 She is an Air Force and California Air National Guard veteran.
 Linda joined the staff of ALC in August 2019.
 This school year, Linda will be teaching English as a Second Language to our Intermediate and Advanced language learners.

-Darcy is the newest member of the ALC GED team.
+Darcy Rapert joined the ALC team in December of 2018.
 She comes to us after teaching for both Staunton and Augusta County.
 She graduated from Virginia Tech and is certified in Elementary Education, General Math, and Adult Education.
 She is married and has two grown daughters.
 Darcy loves to bowl, read, and play Scrabble.
 She is always wearing a smile and so happy to meet new students.

 Job Readiness & GED Instructor